Uncoiled affine Temperley-Lieb algebras and their Wenzl-Jones projectors: Conclusion

 \section{Conclusion}

 In this paper, we defined and studied quotients of the affine and periodic Temperley--Lieb algebras: the uncoiled affine and periodic Temperley--Lieb algebras.
-We described them in terms of sandwich diagrams, computed their dimensions, and showed that they are both affine and sandwich cellular.
+We described them in terms of sandwich diagrams, computed their dimensions, and showed that they are affine cellular, except in one special case where skew sandwich cellularity is needed.
 We also constructed Wenzl--Jones projectors for these algebras in terms of the sandwich diagrams and the similar projector of the ordinary Temperley--Lieb algebra.
 The construction involves certain coefficients $\Gamma_{k,\ell}$, for which we derived linear recurrence relations; see \cref{Prop.const.rel}.
-We then computed these constants for the lowest values of $k$, and wrote down the closed forms for all $k$ in Conjectures~\ref{Conj.const.uptla.uptlb}--\ref{Conj.const.qatl.qatla.qatlb}.

-This work marks a first step in the investigation of these algebras and leaves open a number of questions.
-First, the next step is to investigate the representation theory of the uncoiled algebras, starting with their standard modules.
-For instance, it is easy to show that the standard modules over $\qptla_n(\beta,\alpha)$ are decomposable for $d=0$ and $\alpha=0$, as these modules split as the direct sums of their the even and odd parts.
-In contrast, the standard modules over $\tl_n(\beta)$ and $\atl_n(\beta)$ are always indecomposable, so we can expect some unusual features for the module structures of the uncoiled periodic algebras.
-By using morphisms similar to those of~\cite{GL98}, it should be possible to characterise the indecomposable modules of all six uncoiled algebras.
-These investigations would be particularly interesting at roots of unity.
+The closed forms for these constants are then given in \cref{Prop.const.uptla.uptlb,Prop.const.uptl,Prop.const.qatl.qatla.qatlb}.
+Finally, we computed the homogeneous Markov trace of the Wenzl--Jones projectors and obtained simple formulas in terms of Chebyshev polynomials of the first kind for the uncoiled affine algebras $\qatla_n(\beta,\alpha)$ and $\qatl_n(\beta,\gamma \neq 1)$, and for their periodic counterparts.